ericcornelissen/reproducing-actions/README.md

 ## Trophies

-The following is a list of unreproducible action version detected by this project.
+The following is a list of unreproducible action versions detected by this project.

 - `gitleaks/gitleaks-action`: [v2.3.3 and v2.3.4](https://github.com/gitleaks/gitleaks-action/issues/137#issuecomment-1937801212)